 FIG. 4: Test of the Stokes-Einstein relation.
 Linear scaling $D\eta \propto T$ in regime II indicates the validity of the Stokes-Einstein relation.
 However, the deviation from the linear scaling for $\Gamma > 124$ indicates a violation of the Stokes-Einstein relation in regime I, which is near the disordering transition.
 Diffusive motion was not observed in regime III, so that the relation is not testable there.
-The vertical axis is normalized by $nm\omega{vd}^2a^4$ .
+The vertical axis is normalized by $nm\omega{pd}^2a^4$ .
+Extrapolating the Stokes-Einstein line shown here into regime IV (not shown), we found rough agreement with simulation data even though the applicability of the Stokes-Einstein relation in non-ideal gas is not expected.